Standardized wave spectra#

 Cosine-2s based spreading#

-Cosine-based spreading functions are most common. waveresponse
+Cosine-based spreading functions are most common. waveresponse provides two

 variations of the cosine-based spreading: one that spreads the wave energy over